 vrest-ng-cli, please follow Setup / install vREST NG CLI.

 Let's take a sample application (Contacts Application) and step by step guide on how we can schedule vREST NG test cases.

 Note: You can find the source code of the sample application at Github.

 # Step 1: Write your automated test suite in vREST NG Application

-First you need to write test cases for your test application in vREST NG Application to ensure the build quality of your web application.
+First, you need to write test cases for your test application in the vREST NG Application to ensure the build quality of your web application.
 You can find the test cases for our sample application in the Github repository here.